dennzii/best_izmir_site/README.md

+# Board of European Students of Technology Website

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.